anc5c07/anc5c07-site/_posts/2023-11-01-ria-thayer.md

 ### Submitting a Letter
 To submit a letter:
-- send before end-of-day **Tuesday 5/23/2024** to be sure it's received in time
+- send before end-of-day **Thursday 5/23/2024** to be sure it's received in time
 - email it to **dalando.baker@dc.gov** (_**NOTE A TYPO**_ in the source website; it's definitely dalando.baker@dc.gov and NOT dolondo.baker@dc.gov)
 - include the NOI number (`NOI-24-85-TESD`) and title (`Installation of a HAWK signal at intersection of Rhode Island Ave and Thayer St, NE`) in the subject
 - including some information about your proximity to the site, and/or residency within 5C07/5B06 if applicable, may help strengthen the weighing of your comments